da-wg/myBlog/content/posts/defi.md

 ---
 Sources: [Finematics](https://finematics.com/guide-to-decentralized-finance/)

-**Note: I'm already familiar with the basics of DeFi (eg. what it is, key projects, Uniswap, MetaMask) so there won't be any notes after those things.
-If you wish to start at the beginning, the finematics article is a great start**
+**Note: I'm already familiar with the basics of DeFi (eg. what it is, Uniswap, MetaMask) so there won't be any notes about those topics.
+Other topics won't be as comprehensive.
+Refer to the Finematics link if you want to start from the beginning, it's an excellent resource**

 View my project specific posts: